Amanda Knox is on Instagram.

 And that's what she proceeded to do.
 Knox started working with the Innocence Project and speaking about her experience as a murder suspect, convicted murderer and eventual exoneree.

-"I was told that my best-case scenario would likely consist of writing my memoir and then disappearing," Knox told People last August.
+"I was told that my best-case scenario would likely consist of writing my memoir and then disappearing," Knox told People in August 2017.
 "Whether I deserved it or not, there was nothing I could do but accept that the story of the girl accused of murdering her roommate would be the frame through which people viewed and consumed me, and through which I had to pass to live my life."

 In December, Vice announced a planned five-part series, The Scarlet Letter Reports, to be hosted by Knox.
 "While on trial for a murder I didn't commit, my prosecutor painted me as a sex-crazed femme fatale with magical powers to control men," she said in a statement.
 "The tabloids loved that story.
 So did the public.
 So did the jury.
 I lost years of my life to prison because of two-dimensional and misogynist stereotypes.
 In The Scarlet Letter Reports, I'm hoping to re-humanize others who have been similarly shamed and vilified, and elevate the standard for how we think and talk about public women."